Battle of Ban Me Thuot: South Vietnamese mistakes

 The collapse of South Vietnamese forces in the Central Highlands came as a result of three major factors.
 Firstly, during much of the war, Thiệu's confidence in the ARVN's intelligence could not be shaken.
 However, following the capitulation of Ban Me Thuot, Thiệu lost all faith in his own military intelligence agencies, when it became clear that the strength of the PAVN was far greater than what South Vietnamese intelligence agencies had gathered.
 Consequently, Thiệu completely ignored his own military intelligence and the CIA and made all military decisions by himself without consulting the Joint General Staff.
 Thus, when Phú requested that Thiệu send reinforcements to bolster the strength of South Vietnamese forces in the Central Highlands, Thiệu gave him two options: either carry out the President's orders, or be replaced by somebody who was willing to do so.
 Phú chose to implement Thiệu's orders and evacuated his units from II Corps.

 The second factor was the inability of ARVN commanders to coordinate the withdrawal.
 In the process of pulling out from the Central Highlands, large numbers of ARVN soldiers and heavy military equipment were stretched out along the narrow corridor of Route 7.
 Behind the military formation were huge numbers of South Vietnamese civilians who were relatives of the military personnel, as well as government officials and their families.
 Unfortunately for the ARVN soldiers on the ground, their army simply lacked the logistical system required to maintain the element of secrecy, which South Vietnamese commanders had hoped would enable them to pull out from the region without drawing too much attention from the North Vietnamese.
-When North Vietnamese forces attacked the South Vietnamese column along Route 7, there was little South Vietnamese commanders could do to prevent the destruction of their units.
+When North Vietnamese forces attacked the South Vietnamese column along Route 7, there was little the South Vietnamese commanders could do to prevent the destruction of their units.